Los Angeles Traffic Ticket Lawyer

 Fighting Traffic Offenses

-Traffic Ticket violations are classified as either moving or non-moving violations.
+Traffic offenses are classified as either moving or non-moving violations.
 A moving violation is a Vehicle Code violation that is committed while the car is in motion.
 Most moving violations are infractions, which can be resolved by paying a fine.
 Some moving violations are more serious and come with steep fines and jail time.
-At Stephen G. Rodriguez & Partners, we have successfully defended a wide variety of traffic violations, including:
+Our Los Angeles criminal lawyers have successfully defended a wide variety of traffic violations, including: